djvanderlaan/simplermarkdown/README.md

 #### Add simplermarkdown as a dependency of your package.

-If your package doesn't use simplermarkdown otherwise you can add it to your `Suggests` field in the `DESCRIPTION` file:
+If your package doesn’t use simplermarkdown otherwise you can add it to your `Suggests` field in the `DESCRIPTION` file:

     Suggests: